A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 Among these signature courses, the \TUe course that emphasises modelling in the context of systems engineering and the \UvA course on cyber-physical systems, both emphasising how models are an important abstraction not only for software, but for systems in general.

+\finding{\modeling seems to be a highly represented KA compared to others.
+This could be explained by the strong focus on model-based SE in the Netherlands, evidenced, e.g., by the involvement of Dutch scholars in the definition of a body of knowledge for model-based SE~\cite{burgueno2019contents}.}

-This observation is confirmed by the word cloud in \autoref{fig:topics-model}, which shows the most frequent keywords in the signature course, where `system' appears as the most frequent term.
+This observation is confirmed by the most occurring terms in the signature courses (\autoref{tab:top-words-2}, second column), where `system' appears as the most frequent term.
 The second most frequent term is obviously `model' , followed by `software' and `engineering', `development', `tool', all referring to aspects of modelling paradigm (model-driven engineering (MDE) and development (MDD)).
 Then, keywords like `design' and `information' follow, denoting the link with design activities and the necessity of modelling information.
 The next three terms `model-driven', `language', and `transformation' are clearly referring to how languages and transformations are at the heart of MDD and MDE.